djaus2/Soft-ata/README.md

 - See **Repository Status** below.
   - Main defines moved to softata.h
     - Can easiliy switch btw RPI Pico W defaults and Grove Pico Shield in header
+    - More refactoring of this. softata.h has more overall properties.

   - Grove API as above